Frequently Asked Questions

 What is it like to be a ME-EM graduate student and what are recommendations for success?

-The ME-EM graduate program is highly regarded by our peers, our graduates, and our employment recruiters.
+The ME-EM graduate program is highly regarded and highly ranked by our peers, our graduates, and our employment recruiters.
 Your degree program will be highly demanding of your time and focus.
 As a graduate student you will be required to work harder than you did as an undergraduate student.
 You will take fewer credits per semester than you did as an undergraduate student but you will be expected to do much more work outside of class.
 We expect graduate students to be self-motivated and to learn how to work more independently yet sometimes be a member of a team.

 We regard academic integrity among the highest ideals of scholars.
 In assignments it is imperative that you understand and follow instructions about when it is permissible to conduct assignments as part of a group.
 It is safe to assume that each assignment must be worked individually unless the instructor clearly states otherwise.
 If in doubt, ask.
 Academic misconduct can result in dismissal from the university.
 The Director of Graduate Studies is very often asked to sign forms for CPT, OPT, etc. The DGS will not sign employment recommendations on behalf of students who have been found guilty of academic misconduct through a system of due process.
 The Student Code of Community Conduct is found at http://www.mtu.edu/conduct/policies/pdfs/codeofconduct.pdf .